-No fuel or maintenance costs may be claimed if the employee has not borne the full cost of fuel or maintenance.
+No fuel or maintenance costs may be claimed as a deemed cost if the employee has not borne the full cost of fuel or maintenance.

-Where the employee retained supporting documentation, the actual expenditure can be claimed on assessment, limited to the value of the allowance.
+Where the employee maintained supporting documentation, the actual expenditure can be claimed on assessment, limited to the value of the allowance.
 Where the deduction is based on actual expenditure the value of the vehicle is limited to R 665 000 (R 665 000).
-The wear and tear is limited to this value and must be determined over a period of 7 years.
+The wear and tear is also limited to this value and must be determined over a period of 7 years.
 Finance charges must also be limited as if the vehicle had a cost of R 665 000 (R 665 000).

-Self-employed taxpayers must claim motor vehicle expenses based on the actual costs in respect of the particular vehicle over the actual distance covered.
-It follows that a logbook must be maintained to justify the business use.
+Self-employed taxpayers must claim motor vehicle expenses based on the actual costs in respect of the that vehicle over the actual distance travelled.
+A logbook must also be maintained to justify the business use.